Next Men: Publication history

-At the 2010 San Diego Comic-Con International, Byrne revealed that he was creating new issues of JBNM to be published by IDW Publishing.
+At the 2010 San Diego Comic-Con, Byrne revealed that he was creating new issues of JBNM to be published by IDW Publishing.
 Byrne said that the new series would be both a continuation of the previous series as well as a place for new readers to discover the characters.
 He expected the entire story, previous series plus new series, to run about 50 issues.
 IDW's John Byrne's Next Men #1 was released on December 15, 2010.

 It was announced in February 2011 that Byrne would finish the Next Men series with issue #9 of the 2010–2011 series, but a sequel titled Next Men: Aftermath immediately followed.

 Synopsis

 First series (Dark Horse, 1991–1995)

 In 1955, an explosion in Antarctica draws the attention of a group of scientists.
 There they discover dozens of charred bodies, some of which do not appear to be human.
 Among them is a creature in a mechanical exoskeleton, named Sathanas, who kills all but one of the scientists, whom Sathanas uses to meet Senator Aldus Hilltop.
 Together, with Sathanas' existence kept secret, the three construct "Project Next Men", whose goal is to create superhumans.
 The project used babies who were given up for adoption by single mothers.
 Due to Hilltop's racial concerns, all of the mothers were white.
 The children were experimented on and grew to maturity in a lab while in their minds they experienced an idyllic virtual-reality world.

 Eventually five of these "Next Men" manage to escape from confinement, but once free, they find that their powers are very greatly enhanced from how they were in their virtual world.
 The Next Men are: